-In the VII arrondissement, at 82 rue de Lille, French charme and Italian soul merge behind a directoire façade in light-colored stone, all’82 di rue de Lille
+In the VII arrondissement of Paris, at 82 rue de Lille, French charm and Italian soul merge behind a directoire façade in light-colored stone

 The rooms are equipped with graphical canopy beds in mahogany, blankets and bed sheets in linen with embroidered logos and wardrobes in Macassar ebony and bronzum.
 In the bathrooms in Apuani Calacatta marble furniture in mother-of-pearl and steel, with a slightly retro taste.
 In the basement the spa, managed by Sisley, next to the mosaic swimming pool, for the Hôtel clients use only, who can benefit from treatments for face and body in cabin.
 In the wellness zone there is a GYM perfectly baptized and contained in a room enveloped by cherry wood of japonisant inspiration, together with the hammam and the Turkish bath.

 The restaurant Casa Tua at J.K.
 Place Paris — equipped with Antico Ginori furniture — follows the groove of a revised Italian tradition, under the guidance of the Apulian chef Michele Fortunato.
 Must-try: ‘l’Americano’ and ‘il Negroni’ by barman Davide.
 The covering of the walls of the cafeteria in candid plaster– the top on the counter is a unique piece of veined marble — simulates the movement of a textile covering.
 Whereas all-around vintage pictures stand out.